 Most meteor hunters skip the June Bootids each year, because their typical Zenith Hourly Rate (ZHR) is 1-2 per hour on an average year.

 But don’t let that discourage you if you’re out on the night of peak activity on June 27th; some years this unpredictable meteor shower has a ‘burst’ of up to 100 meteors per hour.
 Nobody’s certain if that might happen in 2022 or not; the last burst year was in 1998.

 June Bootids are also known for being extremely ‘long’ meteors, streaking slowly across a large portion of the sky due to the angle at which these meteors enter the earth’s atmosphere.
 So even if you only see one or two this year, they’ll likely be an impressive sight!

 While most of the events I’ve mentioned so far can be seen with the un-aided eye, I wanted to add a new section this month with all of the deep space objects you can see.
 You’ll need binoculars or a telescope to see these, but it’s well worth setting up to gaze at the deeper wonders of the universe.

-- On June 3rd, globular cluster M12 will be well-placed for viewing, high in the sky in the constellation Ophiuchus.
+- The following night, June 3rd, the globular cluster Messier 12 will be high in the sky in Ophiuchus.

-- A few nights later on June 16th, globular cluster NGC 6388 will be at its best position for viewing in the constellation Scorpius.
+- A few nights later on June 6th, the globular cluster Messier 10, also in Ophichus, will be well-placed too.

 As you can see, there are plenty of deep space objects to see this month in addition to other astronomical events; grab your telescope and get out there!
 Have questions about night sky events this June?
 Let us know in the comments.